 October is a weird month.

-Home appliances usually go on sale during this month as manufacturers begin to introduce brand new models.
+Home appliances usually go on sale during this month as manufacturers begin to introduce brand new models (ready for the holidays).

 Beyond that, not much is happening because retailers are preparing for the two biggest sales months of the year…

 - Black Friday – appliances, electronics, gifts, toys, clothing…. everything!

 Another month for you to stock up on that terrible candy!